microsoft/vscode-react-native/README.md

 [![Build Status](https://travis-ci.org/Microsoft/vscode-react-native.svg?branch=master)](https://travis-ci.org/Microsoft/vscode-react-native)

 This extension provides a development environment for React Native projects.
-Using this extension, you can debug your code, quickly run `react-native` commands from the command palette, and use IntelliSense to browse objects, functions and parameters for React Native APIs.
+Using this extension, you can debug your code and quickly run `react-native` commands from the command palette.

 ![React Native features](images/react-features.gif)